Win11Strove/babylon-chain/test/e2e/README.md

 ### `e2e` Package

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-The package is copy of Osmosis e2e testing approach.
+The package is a copy of the Osmosis e2e testing approach.

 ### Wasm contract used for e2e testing

-Wasm contract located in `bytecode/babylon_contract.wasm` is compiled from most recent commit `main` branch - https://github.com/babylonchain/babylon-contract
+Wasm contract located in `bytecode/babylon_contract.wasm` is compiled from the most recent commit `main` branch - https://github.com/babylonchain/babylon-contract

-This contract uses feature specific to Babylon, through Babylon bindings library.
+This contract uses features specific to Babylon, through the Babylon bindings library.

 ### Common Problems